Kofun period: Yamato court

 Yamato rule is usually believed to have begun about 250 AD, and it is generally agreed that Yamato rulers had keyhole-kofun culture and hegemony in Yamato until the 4th century.
-Autonomy of local powers remained throughout the period, particularly in Kibi (the present-day Okayama Prefecture), Izumo (current Shimane Prefecture), Koshi (current Fukui and Niigata Prefecture), Kenu (northern Kantō), Chikushi (northern Kyūshū), and Hi (central Kyūshū).
+Autonomy of local powers remained throughout the period, particularly in Kibi (the present-day Okayama Prefecture), Izumo (current Shimane Prefecture), Koshi (current Fukui and Niigata Prefecture), Kenu (northern Kantō), Chikushi (northern Kyushu), and Hi (central Kyushu).
 During the 6th century, the Yamato clans began to dominate the southern half of Japan.
 According to the Book of Song, Yamato relationships with China probably began in the late 4th century.

 The Yamato polity, which emerged by the late 5th century, was distinguished by powerful clans (豪族, gōzoku).
 Each clan was headed by a patriarch (氏上, Uji-no-kami), who performed sacred rituals to the clan's kami (objects of worship) to ensure its long-term welfare.
 Clan members were the aristocracy, and the royal line which controlled the Yamato court was at its zenith.
 Clan leaders were awarded kabane, inherited titles denoting rank and political standing which replaced family names.

 The Kofun period is called the Yamato period by some Western scholars, since this local chieftainship became the imperial dynasty at the end of the period.
 However, the Yamato clan ruled just one polity among others during the Kofun era.
-Japanese archaeologists emphasise that other regional chieftainships (such as Kibi) were in close contention for dominance in the first half of the Kofun period; Kibi's Tsukuriyama Kofun is Japan's fourth-largest.
+Japanese archaeologists emphasize that other regional chieftainships (such as Kibi) were in close contention for dominance in the first half of the Kofun period; Kibi's Tsukuriyama Kofun is Japan's fourth-largest.

-The Yamato court exercised power over clans in Kyūshū and Honshū, bestowing titles (some hereditary) on clan chieftains.
+The Yamato court exercised power over clans in Kyushu and Honshu, bestowing titles (some hereditary) on clan chieftains.
 The Yamato name became synonymous with Japan as Yamato rulers suppressed other clans and acquired agricultural land.
 Based on Chinese models (including the adoption of the Chinese written language), they began to develop a central administration and an imperial court attended by subordinate clan chieftains with no permanent capital.
 Powerful clans were the Soga, Katsuragi, Heguri and Koze clans in the Yamato and Bizen Provinces and the Kibi clans in the Izumo Province.
 The Ōtomo and Mononobe clans were military leaders, and the Nakatomi and Inbe clans handled rituals.
 The Soga clan provided the government's chief minister, the Ōtomo and Mononobe clans provided secondary ministers, and provincial leaders were called kuni no miyatsuko.
 Craftsmen were organized into guilds.